Arbitrary Lagrangian-Eulerian 3D and 2D Multi-Physics Code

-ALE3D ADVANCED CLASS via MS Teams – 2022 – (Registration not yet open)
+ALE3D ADVANCED CLASS via MS Teams – Fall 2022 – (Registration not yet open)

 This is an advanced class in the use of ALE3D.
 While many of the topics presented here are presented in the introductory course, this class will cover these topics in much greater detail.
 The target audience are those who are users of ALE3D, and previous attendance of the introductory ALE3D course is highly encouraged.
 Users who are licensed and on the waitlist will be given priority once registration opens.
 If you wish to be put on the waitlist, please email ale3d-help [at] llnl.gov.
 Registration will be on a per-submodule basis so attendees can sign up for one or all of the submodules at the time of registration.
 For a draft agenda with more in-depth information on each submodule – click here.